briansimiyuj/doctor-appointment-app/README.md

   1. Create a Doctor's Settings component and mount it on the Settings page if the user is a doctor
   2. Add labels and inputs for consultation fee, session duration, availability settings and preferences for online consultation
+  3. Make the inputs controlled components with data from SettingsContext

 ### Not Found Page